Vilina Vlas: The camp

-Many rapes in the Višegrad area were allegedly perpetrated in an apparently systematic fashion.
-Reports to the United Nations Commission of Experts to the Security Council (the Bassiouni Commission) state that victims were rounded up and transported to places like Vilina Vlas and the Hotel Višegrad apparently for the purpose of being detained and raped.
+Many rapes in the Višegrad area were perpetrated in systematic fashion.
+Reports to the United Nations Commission of Experts to the Security Council (the Bassiouni Commission) state that victims were rounded up and transported to places like Vilina Vlas and the Hotel Višegrad for the purpose of being detained and raped.

 One report to the Bassiouni Commission estimated that 200 women, primarily Bosniak, were detained at Vilina Vlas and sexually assaulted.
 The hotel was known as a place where only young, beautiful women were detained and in testimony given to the Bassiouni Commission it is claimed that women brought to this camp had been chosen to bear "Chetnik" children and were "selected" carefully.
 It was claimed that younger girls were taken to the hotel while older women were taken to other locations, such as occupied or abandoned houses, and raped.
 The number and consistency of the reports were considered to provide reasonable confirmation that a large number of rapes did in fact occur at the hotel.

 The prisoners were raped repeatedly and beaten with batons.
-Many of the women were killed while others were exiled, became insane or took their own lives.
+Most of the women prisoners were either killed or took their own lives, while others were exiled or became insane.
 Only a handful of the women prisoners survived – fewer than ten according to the Association of Women Victims of War, an organisation which works with women survivors and campaigns for the prosecution of the perpetrators.
-Most of the women prisoners were either killed or took their own lives.
 The bodies of the victims have not been found and are alleged to have been buried in concealed locations and then reburied.

 During the Sjeverin massacre, 16 Bosniaks were abducted by Milan Lukić while travelling on a bus from Serbia to Bosnia and were taken to Vilina Vlas, where they were tortured and murdered.

 The camp was eventually closed once its existence became known outside Bosnia and the surviving detainees removed to an unknown fate.

 Trials

-Milan Lukić was found guilty of having executing detainees kept at the camp.
+Milan Lukić was found guilty of having executed detainees kept at the camp.
 He was not charged with rape despite them being well documented.
 The President of the Association of Women Victims of War, Bakira Hasečić, has severely criticised the International Criminal Tribunal for the former Yugoslavia at The Hague for failing to include rape among the charges against Milan Lukić when he was brought to trial.
 One woman survivor reported Lukić raping her several times while she was a prisoner at the hotel.

 Oliver Krsmanović was charged with the rape and grave sexual abuse of female Bosniak detainees at Vilina Vlas as well as for the massacre of 70 Bosniaks in the village of Bikavac.

 Risto Perišić, Chief of Police and Crisis Staff member, is alleged to have aided in the torture, rape, and execution of detainees at Vilina Vlas.
 Duško Andrić, the director of Vilina Vlas, was reported as having been one of the perpetrators of rape at the hotel.
 Duško Andrić is a pensioner still living in Višegrad.
 He has never been charged with any offenses.